kyclark/bioinformatics_primer/base-frequency/README.md

-# Tetranucleotide Frequency
+# Calculating Tetranucleotide Frequency

-The DNA problem from Rosalind.
+The `DNA` problem from Rosalind.